rc-collins/coupleofidgits/src/site/episodes/73-after-school-special.md

 tags: ['episode','season4']
 ---

-We travel back to 1997 and watch Sam pound a bully and Dean try and pound a blond.
+We travel back to 1997 and watch Sam pound a bully and Dean try to pound a blond.

 Download: [http://cast.rocks/hosting/27557/Supernatural-73-After-School-Special.mp3](http://cast.rocks/hosting/27557/Supernatural-73-After-School-Special.mp3)